Australia govt to appeal court ruling on climate change duty of care

-The Federal Court of Australia made the ruling in May in response to a class action suit brought by eight teenagers that argued the expansion of Whitehaven Coal Ltd's (WHC.AX) Vickery Project in New South Wales (NSW) state would contribute to climate change and endanger their future. read more
+The Federal Court of Australia made the ruling in May in response to a class action suit brought by eight teenagers that argued the expansion of Whitehaven Coal Ltd’s Vickery Project in New South Wales (NSW) state would contribute to climate change and endanger their future.

 The minister Sussan Ley said she had formed the view that there were “grounds on which to appeal” after carefully considering the judgement, without giving further details.